martinResearch/numba_midi/README.md

 * add conversion function from and to pypianoroll structure
 * add conversion function from and to muspy structure
+* add pianoroll plotting functions into numpy arrays and matplotlib plots.

 ## Alternatives

 Here are some alternative libraries and how they compare to `numba_midi`: